-V. 24-A free translation could be, "Now I, Paul, rejoice in the midst of my sufferings for you, and I am filling up in my flesh that which is lacking of the afflictions of Christ for His body's sake, which is the church."
-It was necessary to fill up that which was lacking of the suffering of Christ.

-- 1 There are sufferings of Christ that we cannot share: - a Human suffering - b Suffering as the Son of God - c Suffering as the sacrifice for the sins of the world - 2 There are sufferings of Christ that we can share: - a Suffering for righteousness' sake - b Suffering in the measure we identify ourselves with Christ for the proclamation of the gospel (see author's message, "The Unfinished Sufferings of Christ") - V. 25-"Dispensation" is economy; stewardship. - W. 26, 27-"Mystery" is a sacred secret.
+- v.
+24 A free translation could be, "Now I, Paul, rejoice in the midst of my sufferings for you, and I am filling up in my flesh that which is lacking of the afflictions of Christ for His body's sake, which is the church."
+It was necessary to fill up that which was lacking of the suffering of Christ. - (1) There are sufferings of Christ that we cannot share: - (a) Human suffering; - (b) Suffering as the Son of God; - (c) Suffering as the sacrifice for the sins of the world. - (2) There are sufferings of Christ that we can share: - (a) Suffering for righteousness' sake; - (b) Suffering in the measure we identify ourselves with Christ for the proclamation of the gospel.
+(See author's message, "The Unfinished Sufferings of Christ.") - v.
+25 "Dispensation" is economy; stewardship. - vv.
+26, 27 "Mystery" is a sacred secret.
 This looks forward to the day when we shall be like Him (1 John 3:2).
-We are in Christ down here at present. - W. 28, 29-"Perfect in Christ Jesus" means complete.
+We are in Christ down here at present.

+vv.
+28, 29 - "Perfect in Christ Jesus" means complete.
 This was the goal of Paul.

-F. Christ, the answer to philosophy.
-Chapter 2:1-15 (for the HEAD)
+F. Christ, the answer to philosophy, Chapter 2:1-15 (for the HEAD)